mecparts/PicoWiFiModem/README.md

 wanted to get a feel for I2C on the Pico as well.

 The Pico is socketed on this first board due to the lack of OTA programming.
-The PCB is set up to allow it to be soldered directrly on the board once I have that figured out.
+The PCB is set up to allow it to be soldered directly on the board once I have that figured out.

 | ![Back Panel](images/Back%20panel.jpg "Back Panel") |